Home > Plant Extract > Does Rhodiola Improve Mood and Stamina?

 Does Rhodiola Improve Mood and Stamina?

-Rhodiola (Rhodiola rosea) is an herb containing salidroside, an active ingredient that may improve depression, reduce stress, fight stress-related fatigue, and boost exercise performance.
-Salidroside is extracted from the plant&#;s roots and used in supplements.
+Rhodiola (Rhodiola rosea) is an herb that contains salidroside, an active compound that may enhance mood, alleviate depression, mitigate stress-related fatigue, and improve exercise performance.
+This bioactive component is derived from the roots of the plant, which are utilized in various supplements.

 chenlv Product Page